andiaz90/econ_website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Ph.D. candidate in Economics at the University of Pennsylvania and currently work as an Economist in the Economic Modeling Department at the Central Bank of Chile.
+I currently work as an Economist in the Economic Modeling Department at the Central Bank of Chile.
 My research focuses on Macroeconomics, Labor Economics, and Family Economics
 {style="text-align: justify;"}